Anton293/Anton293/README.md

 - 🌱 Currently, I'm studying  **Machine Learning and Data Science**
 - 📫 You can reach me at: [werior36@gmail.com](mailto:werior36@gmail.com)

+Feel free to connect with me for collaboration opportunities, project discussions, or just to say hello!
+I'm always open to new ideas and challenges.

+Let's build something amazing together!

 ## Skills

 ### Programming Languages